Israel Security 2023

 If there is ever an emergency situation, how do you handle it?

-The Lowy International School maintains frequent contact with government security agencies to stay informed of any potential escalations or risks on the horizon.
-In preparation for an emergency situation, all students receive safety training during orientation, a welcome kit with safety information, as well as regular communications.
+In preparation for an emergency, all students receive safety training during orientation, a welcome kit with safety information, as well as regular communications.

-Should an emergency situation happen, to ensure we can contact everyone promptly, our school requires that all students carry a working mobile phone with an Israeli number, and we maintain student social-media groups such as a WhatsApp group.
+Should an emergency happen, to ensure we can contact everyone promptly, our school requires that all students carry a working mobile phone with an Israeli number, and we maintain student social media groups such as a WhatsApp group.
 We also employ a buddy system.
-The steps we would take depend on the type of emergency; our Safety, Security, Health and Wellness Guidelines and our Security Guidelines provide greater details on approaches we would take should there be an emergency.
+The steps we would take depend on the type of emergency; our Safety, Security, Health, and Wellness Guidelines and our Security Guidelines provide greater details on approaches we would take should there be an emergency.

 Can you provide me with a list of emergency contacts?